 Lifetime Stable Premium Option (LSPO).

-GLIC has developed the LSPO as a new alternative for policy forms 7030 to mitigate the proposed premium increase while still providing meaningful protection, as well as a lifetime premium rate guarantee.
+GLIC has developed the LSPO as a new alternative for policy forms 7035 et al, to mitigate the proposed premium increase while still providing meaningful protection, as well as a lifetime premium rate guarantee.
 This option features the following: